History of the Caribbean: Colonial laws

 European plantations required laws to regulate the plantation system and the many slaves imported to work on the plantations.
 This legal control was the most oppressive for slaves inhabiting colonies where they outnumbered their European masters and where rebellion was persistent such as Jamaica.
 During the early colonial period, rebellious slaves were harshly punished, with sentences including death by torture; less serious crimes such as assault, theft, or persistent escape attempts were commonly punished with mutilations, such as the cutting off of a hand or a foot.

-Under British rule, slaves could only be freed with the consent of their master, and therefore freedom for slaves was rare.
-British colonies were able to establish laws through their own legislatures, and the assent of the local island governor and the Crown.
-British law considered slaves to be property, and thus did not recognise marriage for slaves, family rights, education for slaves, or the right to religious practices such as holidays.
-British law denied all rights to freed slaves, with the exception of the right to a jury trial.
-Otherwise, freed slaves had no right to own property, vote or hold office, or even enter some trades.
+In European colonies in the Caribbean, each colony had to develop laws regulating slavery.
+British West Indian colonies were able to establish laws regulating the institution through their own local legislatures, and the assent of the colony's governor (who served as a representative of the Crown).
+In contrast, French, Danish, Dutch and Spanish colonies were strictly controlled by their metropole, including the implementation of slave codes.
+The French regulated slaves under the Code Noir (Black Code) which was in force in all of France's colonies, and was based upon early French slave practises in the Caribbean colonies.

-The French Empire regulated slaves under the Code Noir (Black Code) which was in force throughout the empire, but which was based upon French practices in the Caribbean colonies.
-French law recognized slave marriages, but only with the consent of the master.
-French law, like Spanish law, gave legal recognition to marriages between European men and black or Creole women.
-French and Spanish laws were also significantly more lenient than British law in recognising manumission, or the ability of a slave to purchase their freedom and become a "freeman".
-Under French law, free slaves gained full rights to citizenship.
-The French also extended limited legal rights to slaves, for example the right to own property, and the right to enter contracts.
+As noted by American historian Jan Rogozinski, "All [Caribbean] islands sought to protect the planter and not the slave."
+Slave codes in the British West Indies frequently did not recognize marriage for slaves, family rights, education for slaves, or the right to religious practices such as holidays.
+The Code Noir recognized slave marriages, but only with the consent of the master, and like Spanish colonial law gave legal recognition to marriages between European men and black or Creole women.
+They were also more generous than their British counterparts in granting the possibility of manumission to slaves.

 Slave rebellions

 The plantation system and the slave trade that enabled its growth led to regular slave resistance in many Caribbean islands throughout the colonial era.
 Resistance was made by escaping from the plantations altogether, and seeking refuge in the areas free of European settlement.
 Communities of escaped slaves, who were known as Maroons, banded together in heavily forested and mountainous areas of the Greater Antilles and some of the islands of the Lesser Antilles.
-The spread of the plantations and European settlement often meant the end of many Maroon communities, although they survived on Saint Vincent and Dominica, and in the more remote mountainous areas of Jamaica, Hispaniola, Guadeloupe and Cuba.
+The spread of the plantations and European settlement often meant the end of many Maroon communities, although they survived on Saint Vincent and Dominica, and in the more remote mountainous areas of Jamaica, Hispaniola, Martinique and Cuba.

 Violent resistance broke out periodically on the larger Caribbean islands.
 Many more conspiracies intended to create rebellions were discovered and ended by Europeans before they could materialise.
 Actual violent uprisings, involving anywhere from dozens to thousands of slaves, were regular events, however.
-Jamaica and Cuba in particular had many slave uprisings.
+Dominican Republic, Jamaica and Cuba in particular had many slave uprisings.
 Such uprisings were brutally crushed by European forces.